top of page

 Where do you find your characters?

-I'm a very character-driven writer and reader.
+I’m a very character-driven writer and reader.
 I love well-crafted characters.
-And I've always been a people watcher.
-You see or overhear a snippet of a conversation, you see a little slice of that person's life.
-Those of us with an active imagination will know that it can be enough to spark a story.
+And I’ve always been a people watcher.
+You see or overhear a snippet of a conversation; you see a little slice of that person’s life.
+Those of us with an active imagination will know that it's enough to spark a story.
 Or ten.

 Orson Scott Card, the author of Ender's Game once said: